Are you looking for cheap Drill bits?

 Finally, I would recommend you to go through all the specifications in details.
 You can also read the customer reviews at Amazon as well.
 Make sure to understand your project need the budget.
 Like if your projects are for the long run, then make sure to get any coated drill bit.
 If you are going for only house jobs, then see the cleanliness and the Universal type drill bits.
 Though there, I no such a bit available, but you can choose that has maximum materials in the profile.
 High-speed steel with cobalt addition is best as a base material.
 On top of it, you can choose any relevant coating like Titanium, Oxide, Nitride, Carbide as per your need.

 Good luck & that for making till the end.

 What is the difference between 135 & 118 point angle bit?

-See 118 is considered is for the general purposes drill bit and 135 point drill bit is for engineering shop works.
-Also, the 135-degree angle is the best for harder while 118 works well on abrasive materials.
-For example, for a porcelain tile that has a hard layer at the top 135 degree points is good while drilling in a block wall 118 is fine.
+See 118 is considered is for the general purposes drill bit, and the 135 point drill bit is for engineering shop works.
+Also, the 135-degree angle is the best for harder, while 118 works well on abrasive materials.
+For example, for a porcelain tile that has a hard layer at the top 135 degree points is good, while drilling in a block wall 118 is fine.

 135 degree helps for quick penetration and no walking or wandering.

 A countersink drill bit is good for hiding the screw head.
 These drill bits help for smooth finishing by letting the screw head to sink in the wood or metal surface.